 But for some reason, the LSU Tigers really don't receive enough credit despite being, well, the real 'Wide Receiver U.'

-LSU Wide Receiver U
+Why LSU Is The Real Wide Receiver U

-Even though the Cleveland Browns haven’t reaped the rewards of having two great LSU wide receivers on their team just yet, there is no denying that Beckham and Landry are two of the best at their position.
+Even though the Cleveland Browns haven't reaped the full rewards of having two great LSU wide receivers on their team just yet, there is no denying that Beckham and Landry are two of the best at their position.

-Both of their jersey’s, especially Beckham’s, still dominate the stands at Tiger Stadium on LSU game days.
+Both of their jerseys, especially Beckham's, still dominate the stands at Tiger Stadium on LSU game days.

 Even though it could easily change within the next few seasons with all of the talent coming from Alabama and Clemson, it is currently LSU that I would like to supply my NFL team with wide receivers.